 Anthony and Robin Radford Family Student Grant The Anthony and Robin Radford Family Student Grant is awarded to an undergraduate student from a refugee background, studying full time within Clinical and Health Sciences or Allied Health and Human Performances.
-Emeritus Professor Anthony Radford AM, was inspired to work in Papua New Guinea (PNG) where he was the only doctor for up to 50,000 people and implemented courses in rural medicine and development in the Department of Health and later at the University of PNG.
-His career continued in international, and public health and general practice as teacher and consultant at the Liverpool School of Tropical Medicine, as Foundation Professor of Primary Care and Community Medicine at Flinders University, and as a consultant in international health for WHO and other organizations His wife Robin was involved in social work, community development and original research in local history.
+Emeritus Professor Anthony Radford AM, was inspired to work in Papua New Guinea (PNG), where he was the only doctor for up to 50,000 people and implemented courses in rural medicine and development in the Department of Health and later at the University of PNG.
+His career continued in international, and public health and general practice as teacher and consultant at the Liverpool School of Tropical Medicine, as Foundation Professor of Primary Care and Community Medicine at Flinders University, and as a consultant in international health for WHO and other organisations.
+His wife Robin was involved in social work, community development and original research in local history.
 Anthony's career spanned 5 continents and 45 countries and included refugee settlements to support those at risk in the world.
-Established in 2021, the first student will be awarded this year.

-Tedmanson-Pieters Family Refugee Grant The Tedmanson-Pieters Family Refugee Grant was established in 2020 and provides financial relief to help female students prepare for university as well as adjust to a new culture, customs and language.
+Tedmanson-Pieters Family Refugee Grant The Tedmanson-Pieters Family Refugee Grant was established in 2020 and provides financial relief to help female students prepare for university and adjust to a new culture, customs and language.
 Associate Professor Deirdre Tedmanson is currently Dean of Programs (UniSA Justice and Society) and is an experienced Director of Academic Programs with a long career at senior levels in the higher education industry.
-There are currently around 300 students on Permanent Humanitarian Visas enrolled at UniSA across all program levels, including about 50 enrolled in enabling or diploma level programs at UniSA College.
+There are a large number of students on Permanent Humanitarian Visas enrolled at UniSA across all program levels, including those enrolled in enabling or diploma-level programs at UniSA College.
 There are also a significant number of students from a refugee background who are permanent residents of Australia who must pay their course tuition fees up front.
 Associate Professor Tedmanson and her family were motivated to start a scholarship from a deeply held belief that tertiary education is a fundamental right and the pathway to future opportunities for refugees.
 "I passionately believe, as academics we have a unique privilege, a special opportunity and a gentle but constant duty to ourselves and to each other to pursue excellence, fun and social justice in all areas of our scholarship!"
 Associate Professor Deirdre Tedmanson